MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/customize-or-create-a-new-sensitive-information-type.md

 6. Tune the match requirements to improve accuracy.

-    1. Proximity modifications — Modify the character pattern proximity to expand or shrink the window in which keywords must be found around the sensitive data type.
+    1. Proximity modifications — Modify the character pattern proximity to expand or shrink the window in which keywords must be found around the sensitive information type.

-    2. Keyword modifications — Add keywords to one of the \<Keywords\> element in order to provide our sensitive data type more specific corroborative evidence to search for in order to signal a match on this rule.
+    2. Keyword modifications — Add keywords to one of the \<Keywords\> element in order to provide our sensitive information type more specific corroborative evidence to search for in order to signal a match on this rule.
 Or remove keywords that are causing false positives.

-    3. Confidence modifications — Modify the confidence with which the sensitive data type must match the criteria specified in its definition before a match is signaled and reported.
+    3. Confidence modifications — Modify the confidence with which the sensitive information type must match the criteria specified in its definition before a match is signaled and reported.

 7. Upload the new sensitive information type.